High Availability and Scalability

 High Availability

-This is a set of techniques and architectures that allow your site to remain up and fully functional in the event of a failure.
-This goes for all tiers of your site, including networking gear, database servers, or even power.
-High availability could be a simple as having a spare Web server ready to serve traffic or as complicated as load-balanced fleet.
+High availability is a set of techniques and architectures that allow your site to remain up and fully functional in the event of a failure.
+This applies to all tiers of your site, including networking gear, database servers, or even power.
+High availability could be as simple as having a spare web server ready to serve traffic, or as complicated as a load-balanced fleet spanning multiple Availability Zones.

 Scalability

-This is the handling of increases and decreases, normal or unexpected, in traffic or load to your site.
-Generally you want to scale in a way that you are not paying for spare resources if they're not needed.
+Scalability is the handling of increases and decreases in traffic or load to your site.
+Generally, you want to scale in a way that you are not paying for spare resources when they are not needed.

 Highly Available and Scalable Web App on AWS